psyanite/crust/README.md

 * Fix store name is center aligned when no text in post

 * After I edit a post, I want to see the post have been updated on the same page that I was on
+* Tie my posts on MyProfileScreen to state

 ## Done
+* Add page refresh on my profile
 * Add login redirect on login-prompting toasts
 * Facelift toasts
 * Fix notification when I post a store post